aiven/aiven-docs/docs/products/postgresql/howto/readonly-user.md

 ---

-You can restrict access to Aiven for PostgreSQL® databases and tables by setting up read-only permissions for specific user\'s roles.
+You can restrict access to Aiven for PostgreSQL® databases and tables by setting up read-only permissions for specific user's roles.

 ## Set read-only access in a schema

-1. Modify default permissions for a user\'s role in a particular schema.
+1. Modify default permissions for a user's role in a particular schema.

 ``` bash